Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 SMALL ROOMS

-Room configurations do vary across hotels, but generally are one bedroom and one bath rooms with queens or king beds.
+Room configurations do vary across hotels, but generally are one-bedroom and one-bath rooms with queens or king beds, and you can expect them to be on the smaller end.

-For a large family, it may be necessary to reserve multiple rooms.
+For a large family, it may be necessary to reserve multiple bedrooms.

 Why Book a Hawaii Vacation Condo?